TomSpencerLondon/coder-craftsman/src/pages/2020-05-10-post-thirty-two/index.md

 Hence the name "adapter" - it functions in the way an adapter you take on holiday with you functions - it adapts the plug on a device to a foreign plug socket of another shape.
 Or in other words, the adapter changes the interface of the outlet into one that your device expects and can use.

 Or imagine it as fitting a square peg in a round hole.
-Like the Decorator Pattern, where we wrapped objects to give them new responsibilities.
-Adapter let's us wrap some objects with a different purpose: to make their interfaces look like something they’re not.
+Like the Decorator Pattern, where we wrapped objects to give them new responsibilities, Adapter let's us wrap some objects with a different purpose: to make their interfaces look like something they’re not.
 It means we can adapt a design expecting one interface to a class that implements a different interface.
-T

 Coming onto Facade.
-Whilst some plug AC adapters are simple, only changing the shape of the socket so that it matches your plug, other have more complexity internally and may need to alter the power to suit your device.
-With the Facade Pattern you can take a complex subsystem and make it easier to use by implementing a Facade class that provides one, more reasonable interface. straightforward interface, the Facade is there for you.
+Whilst some plug AC adapters are simple, only changing the shape of the socket so that it matches your plug, others have more complexity internally and may need to alter the power to suit your device.
+With the Facade Pattern you can take a complex subsystem and make it easier to use by implementing a Facade class that provides one, more reasonable interface.
 What's more, a Facade not only simplifies an interface, it decouples a client from a subsystem of components.

 To clarify the difference, Facades and Adapters wrap multiple classes, but a Facade’s intent is to simplify, while an Adapter’s is to convert the interface into something different.